matloff/revisit/README.md

 should be more accurate now that cases that contain 0s which are actually missing values have been removed.
-We can then delete the last line which prints the ranges (print(apply(pima[,1:8],2,range))) as this was intended just for debugging.
+We can then delete the last line which prints the ranges (print(apply(pima[,1:8],2,range))) as this was intended just for temporary use.

 Say we then believe this branch is worth saving.
 The Save Branch # box tells us the next branch will be named branch 2 (as before, we